rtkwlf/bmx/docs/README.md

 static site.
 It demonstrates the basic use of component for compiling local javascript and css files and remote css files.

+You can confirm you have successfully configured bmx by running `bmx version`.
+If you installed from source, then the you should receive: `bmx/nostamp`

 ### Logging into Okta